Aqueous phase chemistry

 Description, quantification and discussion of chemical processes within cloud and rain drops.

-After this unit students should be able to
+After successful completion of this unit students should be able to

 - Apply Henry’s law to determine dissolution of soluble trace gases

 - Construct aqueous phase reaction chains and the temporal evolution of concentrations in droplets